 How Can a Parent Legally Not Let the Other Parent See Their Child?

-In most states in the U.S. unmarried fathers do not posses the same parental rights over their children that married fathers do until those rights are granted by a judge via court order.
-Until the unmarried father gets his court ordered parental rights then the mother will have sole parental responsibility and thus be able to dictate visitation. of course if mom keeps the child away from a safe and loving father then the courts will frown on her for doing this, but if dad never files for his parental rights then mom will forever call all the shots.
+In most states in the U.S. unmarried fathers do not possess the same parental rights over their children that married fathers do until those rights are granted by a judge via court order.
+Until the unmarried father gets his court-ordered parental rights then the mother will have sole parental responsibility and thus be able to dictate visitation.
+Of course, if mom keeps the child away from a safe and loving father then the courts will frown on her for doing this, but if dad never files for his parental rights then mom will forever call all the shots.

 Every day we hear stories about unmarried fathers who are completely shut out of their child’s life for an array of different reasons including allegations of past drug use, past domestic violence, previously not being an active part of the child’s life, or just stating that the father is not “responsible enough” to be given any time-sharing with the child.